-Horsetail (Equisetum arvense) is an herbal plant found in Europe, Asia, North America, and the Middle East.
-The name Equisetum literally translates to “horse bristle” in Latin.
-It’s also known as scouring rush and shave grass.
-Horsetail is a legitimate living fossil.
-Plants like horsetail were around before the dinosaurs.
-Some of these prehistoric plants were even 100-foot tall, tree-like giants.
-Today’s common horsetail tops out at about 1.5 feet.
-And while the plant itself is quite interesting, what really makes horsetail so special is its ability to support our health naturally.
+Horsetail (Equisetum arvense) is a therapeutic plant found in Europe, Asia, North America, and the Middle East.
+Also known as horse bristle, scouring rush, and shave grass, horsetail is a legitimate living fossil that even predates the dinosaurs.
+Some of these prehistoric plants grew to be 100-foot tall, towering, tree-like giants.
+Today’s common horsetail, however, tops out at about four feet.
+Despite its shorter stature, there’s nothing small about the health benefits of horsetail.

 - Promoting a healthy body weight

 Have you used horsetail?
-Leave a comment and tell us about your experience.
+Have you grown it?
+Leave a comment below and share your experience with the natural health community.

 - "Horsetail."
 Encyclopædia Britannica.
 Encyclopædia Britannica Online.
 Encyclopædia Britannica Inc., 2016.
 Web.
 10 Mar.
 2016.

 - "Horsetail."
 University of Maryland Medical Center.
 University of Maryland, 2 Jan.
 2015.
 Web.
 10 Mar.
 2016.